Many Moons (song)

 "Many Moons" is a 2008 song by American singer Janelle Monáe, included on the Metropolis: Suite I (The Chase) album.
 It was number 47 on Rolling Stone's list of the 100 Best Songs of 2008.
 The song was also nominated for Best Urban/Alternative Performance at the 51st Grammy Awards.
 The song's opening section, which involves a refrain of "voodoo," borrows both musically and lyrically from the "Pinball Number Count" song from Sesame Street, which was performed by The Pointer Sisters.

 Music video

 The video, which Monáe promoted as a short film, takes place at the Annual Android Auction in the fictional city of Metropolis.
-During the auction, Monae's alter-ego Cindi Mayweather performs for the crowd, while the other androids walk down the catwalk, and are being bought off by the wealthiest of Metropolis, such as technology moguls, city officials, religious authorities, and crime lords, while each android costing billions of British Pounds, as were being used in the short film.
-She eventually performs so feverishly that she shorts out, and is taken away by Lady Maestra, Master of the ShowDroids (another alter-ego).
+During the auction, Monae's alter-ego Cindi Mayweather performs for the crowd, while the other androids walk down the catwalk.
+They are being auctioned off to the wealthiest of Metropolis, such as technology moguls, city officials, religious authorities, and crime lords.
+The current bid for each android is displayed, with each costing billions of British pounds.
+Cindi eventually performs so feverishly that she shorts out, and is taken away by Lady Maestra, Master of the ShowDroids (another alter-ego).
 The video was directed by Alan Ferguson.